-NSW public schools are committed to providing safe, supportive and responsive learning environments for everyone.
-We teach and model the behaviours we value in our students.
+NSW public schools are committed to providing safe, supportive, and responsive learning environments for everyone across a range of settings.
+We teach and model the inclusive and safe behaviours we value in our students.

-In NSW public schools students are expected to:
+In NSW public schools students are expected, to the best of their ability, to:

-- Respect other students, their teachers and school staff and community members - Follow school and class rules and follow the directions of their teachers - Strive for the highest standards in learning - Respect all members of the school community and show courtesy to all students, teachers and community members - Resolve conflict respectfully, calmly and fairly - Comply with the school's uniform policy or dress code - Attend school every day (unless legally excused) - Respect all property - Not be violent or bring weapons, illegal drugs, alcohol or tobacco into our schools - Not bully, harass, intimidate or discriminate against anyone in our schools
+- show respect to other students, their teachers and school staff and community members - follow school and class rules and follow the directions of their teachers - · strive for the highest standards in learning - act in a courteous and respectful way that makes all members of the school community feel valued, included and supported - · resolve conflict respectfully, calmly and fairly - meet the school's agreed uniform policy or dress code - attend school every day (unless legally excused) - respect all property - be safe and not be violent or bring weapons, illegal drugs, alcohol, vapes, e-cigarettes or tobacco into our schools - not bully, harass, intimidate, or discriminate against anyone in our schools.

-Schools take strong action in response to behaviour that is detrimental to self or others or to the achievement of high quality teaching and learning.
+Schools take action in response to behaviour that is detrimental to self or others or to the achievement of high-quality teaching and learning.